-- What is your budget? – You should determine how much money you have available to contribute toward insurance.
-It should be a household expense you budget for, so it helps to know how much you can set aside in order to select the plan that is right for you.
+You should determine how much money you have available to contribute toward insurance.
+It should be a household expense you budget for with a predictable monthly cost.

-- Can you pay more now to avoid higher costs later? – This is arguably the biggest factor in determining which health care plan to choose.
-If you want to save money on monthly premiums, you may have to accept a higher deductible.
-In contrast, if you want to avoid a sizable deductible, you’ll need to pay higher premiums.
-There’s no escaping this.
+To save money on monthly premiums, you may have to pay a higher deductible.
+Or, to avoid a sizable deductible, you’ll need to pay higher premiums.

-- How healthy are you? – If you are generally healthy and relatively young, you may be able to purchase a fairly low-cost plan with minimal coverage.
-But if you have chronic conditions, you may need to spend extra to have the robust coverage you need.
+If you are healthy and young, you may be able to purchase a low-cost plan with minimal coverage.
+Or, if you have chronic conditions, you may need to spend more for robust coverage.

-- Do you value convenience? – Some lower cost health plans, such as HMOs, will require you to get referrals for specialist visits.
-Others will only let you see doctors in a specific network.
-If you value the freedom and flexibility to see any doctor at any time, you may have to pay more.
+Some lower-cost plans will require you to get referrals for specialist visits.
+Others will only let you see doctors in your network.
+To see any doctor at any time, you may have to pay more.

-- Will you need prescriptions? – If you need to take medication, you should seek a plan that offers good coverage for prescriptions.
-Some plans have restrictions on the frequency you can order medicines, and some only provide partial coverage.
+If you need to take medication, seek a plan that offers good coverage for prescriptions.
+Some plans restrict how often you can order medicines.
+Others may provide partial coverage.

 “No Insurance” Should Not be an Option